nexes/statusbar-error/README.md

 ## Status Bar Error
 ---
-Choose to display linter warnings, errors and hint messages in the statusbar.
-Show gutter icons or display the linter messages on the line itself.
-All of the colors can be set within the extensions settings.
-You can also turn on or off the gutter icons and the whole line messages.
+Choose how you want errors and warnings displayed.
+You can choose to have linter messages displayed in the statusbar, on the line of the error or icons in the gutter.
+Colors and which gutter icons are displayed are all found in settings.
 ___

 #### Show linter messages in the statusbar and display gutter icons.